 Since July of 2004, more than 75,000 ignition interlock devices or car breathalyzers have been installed in vehicles.
 These were installed as a result of the Transportation Restoration Act, passed in 1998.
 Under Maine statute 29-A §2508 a person convicted of a second or subsequent OUI offense may petition for early license reinstatement if they agree to install an approved ignition interlock device in their vehicle and have satisfied all other conditions for license reinstatement as required by the Secretary of State.

 An ignition interlock IID is a sophisticated system that tests for alcohol on a driver’s breath.
 It is a device that requires a driver to blow into a small handheld alcohol sensor unit that is attached to a vehicle’s dashboard.
 In Maine the car cannot be started if a BAC of .025% or higher is detected.

 The system not only requires a test to start the engine, but also requires a test every few minutes while driving.
 Termed the “rolling or running retest,” it prevents a friend from starting the car and then allowing an impaired driver from taking over the wheel.
 It also prevents the operator from drinking while driving.

-Ignition interlock devices can be a valued asset for OUI offenders trying to get their lives back on track.
-With an ignition interlock device installed, OUI offenders can maintain employment, attend school and take care of family obligations.
+Interlocks can be a valued asset for OUI offenders trying to get their lives back on track.
+With a device installed, OUI offenders can maintain employment, attend school, and take care of family obligations.